Skip to main content

 • A current MC ID required to participate .

-• Employees must submit a completed MC Wellness Formnew window and Par-Q Formnew window in order to use the Open Fitness Centers.
+• Employees must submit a completed MC Wellness Formnew window in order to use the Open Fitness Centers.

 • Approval in the DSERec system is also required prior to participating.
 To register in DSERec, employees must contact Megan Cooperman prior to attending the Open Fitness Center.